What is a Confirmation?

 How It Works

 Your transaction gets one confirmation when miners include it in a block.
-When the next block is mined, that's two confirmations.
-This continues for each new block.
+Next block: two.
+Each new block adds one more.
 The longer the chain that follows your transaction, the more computationally expensive it becomes to rewrite that history.
-To reverse a six-confirmation transaction, an attacker would need to redo the mining work for all six blocks plus extend their chain further—an enormous undertaking.
-This is why waiting for more confirmations increases security.
-The six-confirmation standard arose because it typically represents about 60 minutes of mining time, a threshold that balances practical finality with accessibility.
+To reverse a six-confirmation transaction, an attacker would need to redo the mining work for all six blocks plus extend their chain further than the rest of the honest network.
+The six-confirmation standard arose because it represents about 60 minutes of mining time, a threshold that balances practical finality against the wait that most users find tolerable.